 Eileen Ní Shuilleabháin (MSoc Sc and MA Psychotherapy) is a Humanistic and Integrative Psychotherapist and Supervisor.
 She lives and works in Galway city where she has a private practice.
 Eileen has over 13 years experience working with individuals and families in Adult Mental Health Services, in both acute and continuing care settings as a Mental Health Social Worker and as a Psychotherapist.
 She is a manager of a Mental Health Social Work Department in the Health Services in Galway City.

 Eileen grew up in the Connemara Gaeltacht.
 This has influenced her particular interest in exploring the deeper memory world of archetypes and how they resonate in the body and senses and the ancient landscape around us.
 Eileen is a poet with her work published in a number of literary journals both nationally and internationally.
-Her poetry reflects her interest in Celtic mythology, our sense of place in the living history of the land and the tribes we belong to.
+Eileen has been invited to read at various literary events and her poetry reflects her interest in Celtic mythology, our sense of place in the living history of the land and the tribes we belong to.

 Teallach is the Gaelic word for hearth.
 The hearth was of central importance in Celtic society.
 The cottage was built around the family hearth.
 Turf burned continuously there day and night.
 This was a symbol of family continuity.
 It provided warmth and nourishment and was a gathering place for story-telling and music.
 It symbolised an open place for hospitality to all.
 If the fire went out, it was said that the soul went out of the people of that house.
 The fire was only extinguished therefore on the first of November – the traditional day of Samhain.
 People would then gather together to light large fires on sacred hill tops in honour of and to make offerings to the gods.
 In both Pagan and Christian cosmologies ,fire is representative of the illumination of mind and spirit and of divinity.